tropicbliss/tab-grabber/README.md

 ![zerominr screenshot](assets/zerominr.png)

 If you need an example as to what the formatter is matching, run `/tabgrabberdebug`.
-This is what it should approximately show:
+This is what it should approximately show (redacted to hide all player names except mine):

 ```dtd
 Player1: null